-Currently, untreated stormwater runoff generated from a 10.5 acre drainage area, including 2.2 acres of impervious surface from Lindenwood Drive and Brewer Parkway, discharges directly to the impaired Potash Brook at the end of Lindenwood Drive.
+Previously, untreated stormwater runoff generated from a 10.5 acre drainage area, including 2.2 acres of impervious surface from Lindenwood Drive and Brewer Parkway, discharged directly to the stormwater impaired Potash Brook at the end of Lindenwood Drive.
 This project was identified in the Potash Brook Flow Restoration Plan (FRP) and helps reduce peak flows in the stream that cause erosion and impairment of the stream.
 Additionally, Lindenwood Drive had previously experienced flooding issues within the roadway, due to a lack of drainage infrastructure.
 This project provided both flood relief to the street, as well as stormwater detention.

-This project has received funding support from the Municipal Highway Stormwater Mitigation Program administered by VTrans.
-The grant is anticipated to pay for 80% of the deign and construction costs.
-The remaining project costs will be paid using stormwater utility capital project funding.
+This project received funding support from the Municipal Highway Stormwater Mitigation Program administered by VTrans.
+The grant paid for 80% of the deign and construction costs.
+The remaining project costs were paid using stormwater utility capital project funding.